larsloQ/lettering_animation_for_svg_tspans/README.md

-# Lettering SVG-Texts / Tspans and numberic SVG-Attributes
+# Lettering Animation for SVG-Texts/tspans and numberic SVG-Attributes

 ## Description
 Demonstrate a lettering / typewriter animation with SVG text elements (and their tspan children).